danlentz/cl-ctrie/readme.md

 _[function]_         `ROOT-NODE-ACCESS  (CTRIE &OPTIONAL ABORT)`

-> ROOT-NODE-ACCESS extends {defgeneric cl-ctrie::FIND-CTRIE-ROOT},
-  implementing the RDCSS root node api for access to root inode of CTRIE.
-In particular, it ensures that if, instead of an inode, the root of CTRIE contains an RDCSS descriptor of a proposed root-node update, that it will immediately invoke {defun cl-ctrie::ROOT-NODE-COMMIT} to act on that descriptor and return an INODE struct that is the result of the completed commit process.
-  ROOT-NODE-ACCESS only provides access to the root inode _structure_.
-It does not provide safe access to the _contents_ of that inode itself.
-In order to access those contents, the root inode returned by ROOT-NODE-ACCESS must be further processed by {defun cl-ctrie::INODE-READ} in order to still properly comply with the undrlying GCAS protocol implementation for inodes.
+> ROOT-NODE-ACCESS extends `FIND-CTRIE-ROOT`, implementing the _RDCSS ROOT NODE PROTOCOL_ for access to root inode of CTRIE.
+In particular, it ensures that if, instead of an inode, the root of CTRIE contains an RDCSS descriptor of a proposed root-node update, that it will immediately invoke `ROOT-NODE-COMMIT` to act on that descriptor and return an INODE struct that is the result of the completed commit process. `ROOT-NODE-ACCESS` only provides access to the root inode _STRUCTURE_ and in particular it does not provide safe access to the _CONTENT_ of that inode.
+In order to access those contents, the root inode returned by `ROOT-NODE-ACCESS` must be further processed by `INODE-READ` in order to still properly comply with the underlying GCAS protocol implementation requirements common to all inodes

 _[function]_         `ROOT-NODE-REPLACE  (CTRIE OV OVMAIN NV)`